Mundo de caramelo

-"Mundo de caramelo" is a song by Mexican actress and singer, Danna Paola.
+"Mundo de Caramelo" (Candy World) is a song by Mexican actress and singer, Danna Paola.
 It was first released as the second single from her self-titled EP in September, 2007.
 In its relaunch, in 2009, it was used as the central theme of the telenovela, Atrévete a Soñar, which Paola protagonized.
 It also appeared on the soundtrack of the telenovela.